sbourges/emersonWeather/README.md

 ## Observations

-Not closed to being finished.
-Swallowed too much by choosing Angular that I haven't touched in a while.
-Got stuck in trying to handle the http error.
-Should be simple, but eludes me at this time and running out of time.
-Would have asked someone if possible or taken a break.

 Base is in place and getting the weather from the Geo location works.
 When trying to get for city, got error from API related to API Key (tried using curl and postman also with same result).
 Since it can take days to receive one, didn't complete and just hard coded API return example.
 `http://api.openweathermap.org/geo/1.0/direct?p=Valrico,FL,US&appid=cf002751564a4c78f5f7ed479f1b9ba3`
 ```json